kanishkp80/browser-api-agent/PLAN.md

 - TypeScript service with a local HTTP interface derived from the supplied API contract.
 - OpenAI Agents SDK as the proposed discovery and recovery harness, connected to the browser tools and application state described above.
-- Playwright for browser control, with semantic locators and built-in actionability waits.
-See [locators](https://playwright.dev/docs/locators) and [auto-waiting](https://playwright.dev/docs/actionability).
+- A replaceable browser adapter, comparing direct Playwright with Camofox before backend selection.
+Keep semantic target resolution and state assertions in the shared workflow contract.
+For the Playwright baseline, use [locators](https://playwright.dev/docs/locators) and [auto-waiting](https://playwright.dev/docs/actionability).
 - A constrained workflow format interpreted by the browser runner, so recipes can be inspected, versioned, validated, and repaired.
 - SQLite for the local site map, workflow metadata, account-scoped identifiers, and durable operation state; versioned recipe files for review.
 - Astra Ultra as specified above: GPT-6 Astra (`gpt-6-astra`), maximum API reasoning, and proactive subagent orchestration for LLM-powered discovery, workflow learning, and recovery.
 The harness recommendation remains distinct from this confirmed model and operating-mode choice.